-Grilled Spatchcocked Chicken is super delicious and easy, but it isn't a quick meal.
+Grilled Spatchcocked Chicken is delicious and easy but isn't a quick meal.
 It requires several hours of letting the chicken marinate in the refrigerator.
-The grilling part is pretty quick, though, compared to regular roasted chicken.
-And the results are so scrumptious.
-There are partial step-by-step photos if you scroll down.
+The grilling part is pretty quick compared to regular roasted chicken.
+And the results are mouthwatering.

-Grilled Spatchcocked Chicken, have you heard of spatchcocking?
-I hadn't until a couple years ago when I read about it in a magazine.
-You know how you think you have never heard of something and then all of a sudden, that thing is everywhere?
+Have you heard of spatchcocking?
+I hadn't until a couple of years ago when I read about it in a magazine.
+You know how you think you have never heard of something, and then suddenly, that thing is everywhere?
 That's what happened to me with spatchcocking.

 During the pandemic, we didn't have our usual ham or lamb available and chose to cook chicken instead.
 I could eat this chicken every day!